tebe-nigrelli/MMN-Group-Project/README.md

 ### Static

-Our approach when looking at static stimuli yielded 43 units, all located in the Visual Cortex bar one unit in 'grey', specifically the `VISal` and `VISl` areas [Table 2].
+Our approach when looking at static stimuli yielded 43 units, all located in the Visual Cortex bar one unit in 'grey', specifically the `VISal` and `VISl` areas.
 Visualization of orientation tuning curves from representative neurons reveals a diverse response profiles, including narrowly tuned neurons with a strong response to one specific orientation, and neurons with a broader reaction to different orientations.
 The variety is likely beneficial to the encoding of orientation in the visual cortex, helping discriminate between different orientations of visual stimuli.